f5devcentral/f5-agility-labs-nginx/docs/class15/class15.rst

 Processors
 ^^^^^

-A processor runs separately from the core and can perform one or more of the following actions on a request or response:
+A **Processor** runs separately from the core and can perform one or more of the following actions on a request or response:

 -  **Modify**: A processor may rewrite a request or response.
 For